Siya045/CMPG-323-Project-2-38082918/README.md

 **_Custom Functionality_**: The API provides custom endpoints like GetSavings and GetSavingsByClient, which go beyond basic CRUD operations.
 These endpoints offer specific business logic necessary for tracking and reporting the effectiveness of automation efforts.

 **_Security Considerations_**: Authentication and Authorization is applied at the controller level (or action level) to enforce security by requiring that the user making the request is authenticated.
 This ensures that only users with valid credentials can access specific API endpoints.
 The [Authorize] attribute, when properly implemented, is a critical component of the NWUTechTrends API’s security architecture.
 It ensures that only authenticated and authorized users can access or modify resources, thereby protecting the API from unauthorized access, data breaches, and other security threats.
 This attribute plays a pivotal role in maintaining the confidentiality, integrity, and availability of the data managed by the API, and it is essential for aligning with industry standards and regulatory requirements.

+## Guidance for Stakeholders on Using the API Report

+The report provided above is intended to serve as a comprehensive guide for various stakeholders involved in the development, deployment, and utilization of the API.
+Below is an outline of how different stakeholders can leverage the information in the report.

+### 1. Developers and Engineers
+**_Implementation Reference_**: The report outlines key architectural components, such as the controllers (ClientsController, JobTelemetriesController, ProcessesController, and ProjectsController).
+Developers can use this as a reference when adding new features or debugging existing functionality.
+The explanations around routing, methods, and security considerations provide insight into the design decisions behind the API.

+**_Security Best Practices_**: Developers can use the security considerations section, particularly the details on the [Authorize] attribute, to ensure that any future enhancements or changes to the API maintain or improve the security posture.
+The report's emphasis on secure coding practices, like avoiding overposting attacks, is particularly valuable.

+### 2. Project Managers and Product Owners
+**_Feature Planning_**: The report gives project managers and product owners a clear understanding of the API's current capabilities and limitations.
+This information is crucial for planning future enhancements, prioritizing features, and allocating resources.

+**_Communication with Stakeholders_**: The report provides a clear and detailed overview of the API, which project managers can use to communicate the technical aspects of the project to non-technical stakeholders, such as business leaders or clients.
+This can be particularly useful when discussing the value of certain security measures or the need for specific features.

+### 3. Clients and End-Users
+**_Understanding API Capabilities_**: Clients and end-users can use the report to understand the functionality provided by the API.
+The descriptions of the various controllers and methods give a clear picture of what the API can do, which can help clients determine how it can be integrated into their systems or workflows.

+**_Security Assurance_**: The security considerations section of the report provides clients with assurance that their data is being handled securely.
+This is especially important for clients in industries where data protection is a critical concern.

+**_Feedback and Requirements Gathering_**: Clients can use the information in the report to provide informed feedback on the API’s functionality or to request new features.
+Understanding the API’s current capabilities and security measures helps clients articulate their needs more effectively.